-As of March 31, 2019, the transaction price is comprised of: (i) the up-front payment of \$20.0 million, (ii) the cost for the Phase 2 studies of \$20.5 million, (iii) the cost of all clinical supply provided to MTPC for the Phase 3 studies, and (iv) \$10.0 million in development milestones received, comprised of a \$6.0 million and a \$4.0 million development milestone.
-All development milestones have been reached as of March 31, 2019.
-No regulatory milestones have been assessed as probable of being reached as of March 31, 2019 and thus have been fully constrained.
-Revenue for the License, Research and Clinical Supply Performance Obligation for the MTPC Agreement is being recognized using a proportional performance method using the Company's delivery of clinical supply of vadadustat to MTPC for the Phase 3 study as the basis for recognition.
-The Company recognized no revenue during the three months ended March 31, 2019, with respect to the MTPC Agreement, and approximately \$9.1 million during the three months ended March 31, 2018.
+As of June 30, 2019, the transaction price is comprised of: (i) the up-front payment of \$20.0 million, (ii) the cost for the Phase 2 studies of \$20.5 million, (iii) the cost of all clinical supply provided to MTPC for the Phase 3 studies, (iv) \$10.0 million in development milestones received, comprised of a \$6.0 million and a \$4.0 million development milestone, and (v) a \$10.0 million regulatory milestone relating to the JNDA filing which, as of June 30, 2019, was deemed probable of being achieved.
+As of June 30, 2019, all development milestones have been achieved and, other than the \$10.0 million regulatory milestone related to the filing of the JNDA no other regulatory milestones have been assessed as probable of being achieved and as a result have been fully constrained.
+Revenue for the License, Research and Clinical Supply Performance Obligation for the MTPC Agreement is being recognized using a proportional performance method.
+Accordingly, the Company recognized the \$10.0 million regulatory milestone for the filing of the JNDA, as revenue during the three and six months ended June 30, 2019, as the regulatory milestone was both deemed probable of being achieved and the required performance obligations had been satisfied as of June 30, 2019.
+The payment for this \$10.0 million regulatory milestone was received in the third quarter of 2019.
+The Company recognized approximately \$0.2 million and \$9.3 million during the three and six months ended June 30, 2018.
 The revenue is classified as collaboration revenue in the accompanying unaudited condensed consolidated statements of operations.
-As of March 31, 2019, there is no deferred revenue and no accounts receivable.
+As of June 30, 2019, there is no deferred revenue, no accounts receivable, and \$10.0 million in contract assets (included in prepaid and other current assets).
+There were no asset or liability balances classified as long-term in the unaudited condensed consolidated balance sheet as of June 30, 2019.